elia/inesita-rb.github.io/_includes/install.md

 ## Install

-To start you need a working ruby environment.
+All you need is a working ruby environment.
+After that install inesita gem:
-Firstly we're install a gem:

 ```sh
 $ gem install inesita